alex-truby/blog/content/posts/driving_in_baja.md

 categories_weight = 44
 tags = ['travel']
 tags_weight = 22
-title = 'The Rules of the Road in Baja California'
+title = 'The Rules of the Road in Baja'
 +++

 ## Rainbow Road